SoumyadeepMukherjee/OS-LAB/README.md

-# OS-LAB
+# Operating System LAB

-A repository that dives into the various operating system concepts along with shell programming.
+This is a GitHub repository that dives into the various operating system concepts along with shell programming.

+*Table of contents :*

+* Introduction to UNIX commands.
+* Shell commands.
+* Shell Programming.
+* Replacing a Process Image.
+* Signal.
+* Semaphores.
+* POSIX Threads.

+**Will be updated regularly :)**